Domesticated hedgehog: Legality

 Because a hedgehog is commonly kept in a cage or similar enclosure, it is allowed in some residences where cats and dogs are not allowed.

 It is illegal to own a hedgehog as a pet in some jurisdictions in North America, and a license is needed to legally breed them.
 These restrictions may have been enacted due to the ability of some hedgehog species to carry foot and mouth disease, a highly contagious disease of cloven-hooved animals.
-No such restrictions exist in most European countries.

 The European hedgehog is a protected species in all countries that have signed the Berne Convention; this includes all member states of the Council of Europe, as well as the European Union and a small number of other states.
-In these countries, the European hedgehog may not be captured or kept as a pet.
+In these countries, it is illegal to capture the European hedgehog or keep it as a pet.